acrabb/nexpo/readme.md

-# Blank Nexpo Monorepo 🕴
+# Blank neXpo Monorepo 🕴

 ## 🔦 About